 Prediction: the niche blog is old.
-What I’ll call the lens blog is what’s hot in 2010.
+What I’ll call the lens blog is what’s hot right now.

 Of course, that assumes that for one thing to blossom, another must die, which is stupid, but hey, that’s how the prediction game works, right?
 You have to predict that one thing dies if you’re going to predict that another rises, right?
 Maybe I’ve been reading bad predictions.